Are you a weekend warrior dealing with post-workout tension?

 Safety Tips and Precautions

-Do Not Apply to Broken Skin or Open Wounds: Do not use arnica salve on cuts, open wounds, or broken skin, as it may cause irritation or increase the risk of infection.
-Only apply it on intact skin for bruises, muscle soreness, and swelling.
+Do Not Apply to Broken Skin or Open Wounds: Arnica should never be used on cuts, open wounds, or broken skin, as it may cause irritation.
+Only apply the salve on intact skin for general comfort and care.

-For External Use Only: Ingesting arnica can be toxic, leading to serious health issues.
-Be sure to keep arnica salve away from children and pets to prevent accidental ingestion.
+For External Use Only: Arnica should only be used topically and never ingested.
+Internal use of arnica can be toxic.
+Keep arnica salve away from children and pets to prevent accidental ingestion.

-Do a Patch Test to Check for Allergies: Although arnica is generally well-tolerated, it’s advisable to perform a patch test before using a new salve to ensure you don’t have any allergic reactions.
-Apply a small amount of salve to a discreet area of skin, such as the inner arm.
-Wait 24 hours to see if redness, itching, or irritation occurs before using it more widely.
+Allergic Reactions and Patch Test: Although arnica is generally well-tolerated, it’s advisable to perform a patch test before using a new salve.
+Apply a small amount to the inner arm and wait 24 hours to check for irritation.